pattydeng8760/Flow_Modal_Analysis/README.md

 - **Stationarity assumption:** SPOD relies on statistical stationarity.
 Strongly transient or non-stationary flows are not well described by a purely spectral approach.
 - **Data requirements:** Requires long, high-quality time series to obtain converged spectral estimates across frequencies, which may be expensive to generate or store.
 - **Parameter choices:** Results depend on choices such as block length, overlap, and windowing (Welch parameters).
 Poor choices can smear narrowband features or introduce spectral leakage.
-- **Computational cost:** For very large datasets and many frequencies, repeatedly forming and decomposing CSD matrices can be demanding, though parallelization and randomized linear algebra can mitigate this.
+- **Computational cost:** For very large datasets and many frequencies, repeatedly forming and decomposing CSD matrices can be demanding, though parallelization can mitigate this.

 ---